olotintemitope/LaraCrud/README.md

 Then run this command:
 - `source ~/.bash_profile`

-Finally, you can type `generator` or laracrud in your terminal.
+Finally, you can type `generator make:crud ModelName` or laracrud make:crud ModelName in your terminal.
 You should see the below screen.

 ![alt text](https://github.com/olotintemitope/LaraCrud/blob/master/laracrud.png  "Laracrud console")